As someone who endured an abusive marriage for six years, I cannot judge others who tolerate and live in unacceptable situations.

 The lessons to learn are this:

 - Don’t throw stones at glass houses.
-Until you’ve walked in someone’s shoes, you cannot completely comprehend their circumstances, nor can you make any judgements.
+Until you’ve walked in someone’s shoes, you cannot completely comprehend their circumstances, nor can you make any judgments.
 It is their life.

 - Don’t try to fix others.
 You have enough things wrong in your own life and should focus on improving yourself.